 This year, most of us are staying in, but if you are venturing out safely this year, here are a few tips for navigating holiday gatherings:

 You will probably come across some high FODMAP foods when eating out at various holiday celebrations.
 Help keep your belly happy by choosing low FODMAP options before your ‘eat out’ meal.
 The lower your overall FODMAP load is, then the more likely your body will cope with small amounts of high FODMAP foods.

 Opt for a smaller plate.

-Holiday banquets and buffets are normally loaded with delicious food options.
-These food options make it tempting to stack your plate high and eat large meals.
+When enjoying a special meal opt for a smaller plate.
+During special meals it is tempting to stack your plate high and eat large meals.
 The more you eat, the higher the level of FODMAPs will be in the meal.
 Our suggestion is to choose a small plate and select smaller portions of food.
 Take time to focus on the food while you are eating so you can enjoy the flavors and still feel satisfied.

 Be drink savvy.

 Your alcoholic beverages can contain FODMAPs, so you need to be smart about your choices.
 Low FODMAP options include beer, red or white wine, vodka, gin, and whiskey.
 Although alcohol can be a gut irritant, it is often the mixes added to your drinks, which are high FODMAP and can cause tummy troubles.
 Check all tonic waters, sodas, juices, and pre-made cocktail mixes for sneaky high FODMAP ingredients like honey, high fructose corn syrup, agave syrup, apple, mango or other high FODMAP fruits.

 2. Use Easy Swaps To Transform Holiday Recipes